spotify2tidal/spotify_to_tidal/readme.md

-A command line tool for importing your Spotify playlists into Tidal
+A command line tool for importing your Spotify playlists into Tidal.
+Due to various performance optimisations, it is particularly suited for periodic synchronisation of very large collections.

 Installation
 -----------